 Occupational therapy services typically include:

-- an individualized evaluation, during which the client/family and occupational therapist determine the person’s goals
+- Individualized evaluation, during which the client/family and occupational therapist determine the person’s goals

-- an outcomes evaluation to ensure that the goals are being met, and/or to make changes to the intervention plan.
+- Outcomes evaluation to ensure that the goals are being met, and/or to make changes to the intervention plan.

 Occupational therapy practitioners enable people of all ages to live life to its fullest by helping them promote health, and prevent—or live better with—injury, illness, or disability.